p-gonzo/docker-duplicate-mount-points-bug/README.md

 ## Background:

-- We are developing a white-labeled application that uses Docker Compose two switch between static assets.
+- We are developing a white-labeled application that uses Docker Compose to switch between static assets.
 - We have a separate .yml file per-application to do the asset linking

 ## Usage (On Docker 2.0.0.3 on OSX):